captainhammy/pytest-houdini/docs/fixtures/hip_file.rst

 The ``load_module_test_hip_file`` fixture will load a test hip file with the same name as the running module.
 It supports .hip, .hiplc, and .hipnc type files (in that order).
-The hip file must be under a **data/** directory which is a sibling of of test file.
+The hip file must be under a **data/** directory which is a sibling of the test file.
 For this package, looking at the tests for the fixtures, we can see that we have a matching hip file for ``test_nodes.py`` (``test_nodes.hiplc``).

 .. code-block::